 7. Take your daily dose of inspiration

-This practice is by far the number one thing that really helps me stay in the best state of mind every single day.
-We all seem to be aware of a lot of things but fail to practice them or stay inspired.
-That’s why inspiration has to become a habit.
-We need our daily reminders to stay focussed on our path.
+This practice is, by far, the number one thing that helps me stay in the best state of mind every day.
+We all have inner wisdom but we often fail to practice it in our daily life.
+That’s why inspiration and connecting to your ‘why’ has to become a habit.
+We need our daily reminders to stay focused on our path.

 So, here’s a simple thing.
 Take out some time in the day for your daily dose of inspiration.
 It doesn’t have to take too long, but it should nourish your mind and adjust your perspective so that you are armed with a great mindset as you approach the day.

-I read a page of The Power and a page of Stoic Meditations daily and summarize what I learn in my journal.
+I read a page of The Power and a page of Stoic Meditations daily (I thank my friend Chintan Zalani for introducing me to Stoicism).
+Next, I summarize what I learn from my daily readings in my gratitude journal.
 Those few minutes remind me of some of my strongest values and reaffirms my beliefs in maintaining a positive mindset.

 8. Try To Maintain Your Body Clock

-Sometimes the one thing standing between us and our brand new life is our set of old bad habits.
-I still struggle with maintaining my body block and it results in some days that are not very productive because my energy levels remain low.
+Sometimes what stands between us and our brand new life are our old bad habits.
+I still struggle with maintaining my body clock, and it results in some days that are not very productive because my energy levels remain low.

 From experience, I know that waking up and sleeping at odd hours can feel like a vicious cycle that’s hard to break out of.
-But, if you can train your body to sleep at a fixed hour and get up at the same time, then that will enhance the overall quality of your life greatly.
+If you can train your body to sleep at a fixed hour and get up at the same time, that will significantly enhance the overall quality of your life.

-There are various ways to set your sleep cycle and different things work for different people.
+There are various ways to set your sleep cycle, and different things work for different people.
 I recommend putting your phone in airplane mode half an hour before you plan to sleep.
-Else, just put it away from your reach 30 minutes before you are planning to sleep and get into your bed with a book (pick a book that’s not addictive, but rather a complex read.)
+Else, just put it away from your reach 30 minutes before you plan to sleep and get into your bed with a book (pick a book that’s not addictive, but rather a complex read.)

 If you stay in bed long enough without distracting yourself with a screen, you will be able to fall asleep.